gruberrichard/kustomize-bug-with-openapi/README.md

 |GENERATED| The generated yaml for all other directoried to make it easier to compare them |

 ## Issue description:
-kustomize build deployment-patch - works as expected it does patch the Deployment resource kustomize build rollout-patch - works as expected it does patch the Rollout resource
+kustomize build deployment-patch - works as expected it does patch the Deployment resource<br />
+kustomize build rollout-patch - works as expected it does patch the Rollout resource

 ```